Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 What is compounded tirzepatide?

-Compounded tirzepatide contains the same active ingredient (tirzepatide) as Zepbound and Mounjaro, but it is prepared by compounding pharmacies according to patients’ needs.
+Compounded tirzepatide is prepared by compounding pharmacies according to patients’ needs.
 Compounding pharmacies may add extra ingredients (like vitamin B), remove some ingredients, or use different strengths of ingredients as prescribed by a healthcare professional to meet an individual’s needs.
-For example, if a patient is allergic to a certain ingredient in Zepbound or Mounjaro, compounding pharmacies can make a customized version of the medication to accommodate the patient’s individual needs.
-Compounded tirzepatide is also less expensive than the brand name drugs.
+For example, if a patient is allergic to a certain ingredient in the brand-name drug, compounding pharmacies can make a customized version of the medication to accommodate the patient’s individual needs.

 What’s the difference between compounded tirzepatide and Zepbound?

 Zepbound is the FDA-approved brand name of tirzepatide.
-Manufactured by El Lilly, the medication is indicated for weight management and weight-related complications such as sleep apnea.
-Compounded tirzepatide is a custom-made tirzepatide that is manufactured by compounding pharmacies to meet patients’ need and is not approved or reviewed by the FDA.
+Manufactured by Eli Lilly, the medication is indicated for weight management and weight-related complications such as sleep apnea.
+Compounded tirzepatide is a custom-made medication that is manufactured by compounding pharmacies to meet patients’ needs and is not approved or reviewed by the FDA.

 The dosage is increased to 5 mg once weekly for the next 4 weeks.
 If needed, the dosage is increased by 2.5 mg increments every 4 weeks until you reach the maintenance dose.
 The maximum dose is 15 mg once weekly.